 Manulife’s Annuity Settlement Option can be added to:

-- Manulife Investments Guaranteed Interest Contracts (GICs),
+- Manulife Investments Guaranteed Interest Contracts (GICs)

-- Manulife segregated fund contracts, or
+- Manulife segregated fund contracts

-- Manulife Financial life insurance policies
+- Manulife Financial life insurance policies.

-Richard and Joan
+Richard and Joan — an example

 The Annuity Settlement Option offers many estate benefits:

-- Allows you to control the manner in which your assets are allocated to your beneficiaries
+- allows you to control the manner in which your assets are allocated to your beneficiaries

-- Eliminates the need and cost associated with setting up a formal trust
+- eliminates the need and cost associated with setting up a formal trust

-- Provides an increased level of privacy while avoiding costly probate and estate fees
+- provides an increased level of privacy while avoiding costly probate and estate fees

-- Allows you to make changes to beneficiaries and settlement options quickly and without fees
+- allows you to make changes to beneficiaries and settlement options quickly and without fees.

 Minors and mentally infirm individuals

 The Annuity Settlement Option may also be effective for minor children or mentally infirm beneficiaries.
-However, instead of naming these people directly as a beneficiary, a trustee – such as a family member – should be named “in trust for” these individuals.
+However, instead of naming these people directly as a beneficiary, a trustee (such as a family member) should be named “in trust for” these individuals.

 The bottom line